-7Further to the reasons for the extra cost of equity financing offered by the corporate finance literature, Holmström and Tirole (1997) and Diamond and Rajan (2000) provide agency-based explanations specifically related to banks' monitoring role.
-For the positive results of the paper, δ may also be interpreted as the result of debt tax shields, but in this case it should not constitute a deadweight loss in the normative analysis (see Admati et al., 2011).
+&lt;sup>7 Further to the reasons for the extra cost of equity financing offered by the corporate finance literature, Holmström and Tirole (1997) and Diamond and Rajan (2000) provide agency-based explanations specifically related to banks' monitoring role.
+For the positive results of the paper, $\delta$ may also be interpreted as the result of debt tax shields, but in this case it should not constitute a deadweight loss in the normative analysis (see Admati et al. 2011).

-8This cost might include personnel, equipment, and other operating costs associated with the screening and monitoring functions emphasized in the literature on relationship banking.
+&lt;sup>8 This cost might include personnel, equipment, and other operating costs associated with the screening and monitoring functions emphasized in the literature on relationship banking.

-9This simplification is standard in relationship banking models (for example, Sharpe, 1990, or Von Thadden, 2004).
+&lt;sup>9 This simplification is standard in relationship banking models (e.g., Sharpe 1990 or Von Thadden 2004).
 Moreover, if entrepreneurs' first-period profits are small relative to the required second-period investment, the quantitative effects of relaxing this assumption would be small.

-10These costs are typically attributed to asymmetric information.
-If banks learn about their borrowers after starting a lending relationship (like in Sharpe, 1990) and borrower quality is asymmetrically distributed across banks, the market for seasoned equity offerings (SEOs) is likely to be affected by a lemons problem (like in Myers and Majluf, 1984).
+&lt;sup>10 These costs are typically attributed to asymmetric information.
+If banks learn about their borrowers after starting a lending relationship (like in Sharpe 1990) and borrower quality is asymmetrically distributed across banks, the market for seasoned equity offerings (SEOs) is likely to be affected by a lemons problem (like in Myers and Majluf 1984).
 Specifically, after a negative shock, banks with lending relationships of poorer quality will be more interested in issuing equity at any given price.
-So the prices at which new equity can be raised may be unattractive to banks with higher-quality relationships and, in sufficiently adverse circumstances, the market for SEOs may collapse.
+So, the prices at which new equity can be raised may be unattractive to banks with higher-quality relationships and, in sufficiently adverse circumstances, the market for SEOs may collapse.

-γ_s when the state of the economy is s.
-This formulation encompasses several regulatory scenarios that will be compared below: a laissez-faire regime with no capital requirements $(\gamma_l = \gamma_h = 0)$, a regime with flat capital requirements such as those of Basel I (which for corporate loans sets a requirement of Tier 1 capital of $\gamma_l = \gamma_h = 4\%$), and a regime with risk-based capital requirements such as those of Basel II or Basel III (where the cyclical variation in the inputs of the regulatory formula implies $\gamma_l < \gamma_h$).11
+sets a requirement of Tier 1 capital of $\gamma_l = \gamma_h = 4\%$ ), and a regime with riskbased capital requirements, such as those of Basel II or Basel III (where the cyclical variation in the inputs of the regulatory formula implies $\gamma_l < \gamma_h$ ).

-2.4 Government policies and social welfare
+1.4 Government policies and social welfare

 The government performs two tasks in this economy.
-First, it insures bank deposits (raising lump-sum taxes in order to cover the cost of repaying depositors in case of bank failure).
+First, it insures bank deposits (raising lump-sum taxes to cover the cost of repaying depositors in case of bank failure).
 Second, it imposes minimum capital requirements on banks.

-In the normative analysis below, we will assess the welfare implications of the various regulatory scenarios taking into account possible negative externalities associated with bank failures, which will be assumed to imply a social cost equal to a proportion c of the initial assets of the failed banks.12 Specifically, given that investors (depositors and bank shareholders) in equilibrium will break even in expected net present value terms over their relevant investment horizons, we will measure social welfare as the sum of the expected residual income flows obtained by entrepreneurs from their investment projects minus the expected cost of deposit insurance payouts and the expected social cost of bank failures.
+In the normative analysis below, we will assess the welfare implications of the various regulatory scenarios, taking into account possible negative externalities associated with bank failures, which will be assumed to imply a social cost equal to a proportion c of the initial assets of the failed banks.
+Specifically, given that investors (depositors and bank shareholders) in equilibrium will break even in expected net present value terms over their relevant investment horizons, we will measure social welfare as the sum of the expected residual income flows obtained by entrepreneurs from their investment projects minus the expected cost of deposit insurance payouts and the expected social cost of bank failures.

-3 Equilibrium Analysis
+2. Equilibrium Analysis

-In this section we characterize banks' equilibrium capital and lending decisions and derive some comparative statics results on equilibrium loan rates and capital buffers.
+In this section, we characterize banks' equilibrium capital and lending decisions and derive some comparative statics results on equilibrium loan rates and capital buffers.